BladePoint/StarEx/README.md

 # starEx
-A companion framework for Starling.
+An unofficial companion framework for Starling.